Conín

-Conín (also known by his Christian name Hernando [Fernando] de Tapia) was a Native American conquistador of the Otomí people, who helped the Spaniards conquer territories in the central part of Mexico during the 16th century.
-In the Otomí language his name means "Thunder."
+Conín (also known by his Christian name Hernando [Fernando] de Tapia) was a Native American conquistador of the Otomi people, who helped the Spaniards conquer territories in the central part of Mexico during the 16th century.
+In the Otomi language his name means "Thunder".

 Early life

 Conín was born in Nopala in the Xilotepec province (modern state of Hidalgo), most likely in the late 15th century.
 Before the conquest he traded blankets, salt, hides, and other goods among the Chichimecas, Otomís, Tlaxcalans, and Mexica.
 After the conquest of Tenochtitlan by the Spanish in 1521, Conín left Xilotepec with his family and lived with the Chichimeca tribes in Andamaxei (Otomi for "Place of the Ball Game") in the Bajío (present day Querétaro).

 Conversion

 Around 1528 or 1529 the conquistador Hernán Pérez de Bocanegra (along with a contingent of warriors from the newly conquered Tarascan Empire) arrived in the region seeking to make an alliance with Conín.
 Conín had seen the power of the Spanish first hand and worked with Bocanegra to bring the region under Spanish control peacefully.
 Accepting Spanish control also meant accepting Roman Catholicism and Conín was the first to be baptized, taking the Christian name Hernando (Fernando) de Tapia.
 He took the name Hernando from Hernán Pérez de Bocanera and Tapia from the conquistador Andrés de Tapia.